-Spend time in the garden in January?
-Absolutely!
-Apart from getting caught in a rainfall now and again, there are still lots of things you can do in your garden to start the new year off on the right foot.
-Winter-season chores will enhance your garden's health as spring approaches...everything you accomplish now will make spring that much sweeter and more beautiful.
+Tend to the garden in January: Absolutely!
+Apart from getting caught in a rainfall now and again, there are still lots of things you can do in your So Cal garden to start the new year off on the right foot.
+Winter-season chores will enhance your garden's health as spring approaches...everything you accomplish now, along with our recent rainfall, will make spring that much sweeter and more beautiful.